November 06, 2020

 TorrentLocker is typically distributed through spam email campaigns and is geographically targeted with email messages delivered to specific regions.
 TorrentLocker is often referred to as CryptoLocker, and it uses an AES algorithm to encrypt file types.
 In addition to encoding files, it also collects email addresses from the victim’s address book to spread malware beyond the initially infected computer—this is unique to TorrentLocker.

-WannaCry is a widespread ransomware campaign that affected organisations across the globe.
-The ransomware hit over 125,000 organisations in over 150 countries.
+WannaCry is a widespread ransomware campaign that affected organizations across the globe.
+The ransomware hit over 125,000 organizations in over 150 countries.
 The ransomware strain affected Windows machines through a Microsoft exploit known as EternalBlue.

-ZCryptor is a self-propagating malware strain that exhibits worm-like behaviour, encrypting files and also infecting external drives and flash drives so it can be distributed to other computers.
+ZCryptor is a self-propagating malware strain that exhibits worm-like behavior, encrypting files and also infecting external drives and flash drives so it can be distributed to other computers.